 There is also a smaller domestic airport in the north of Saint Lucia, accepting regional flights only, and is located a few minutes out of the Castries which is the island capital.
 There are plans to upgrade Castries, but currently is has little appeal to most tourists.

-On the lower south west coast you have the majestic Piton twin peaks, the setting of the spectacular Anse Chasanet/Jade Mountain Resort.
+On the lower south-west coast, you have the majestic Piton twin peaks, the setting of the spectacular Anse Chastanet/Jade Mountain Resort.
 Much more remote, totally tropical and wonderfully scenic with volcanic sand beaches.
 Real Hide and Chic escapism, some of the best snorkelling and diving in the region.
-The resorts in this area tend to be more self contained, with limited restaurant options once outside the gates.
+The resorts in this area tend to be more self-contained, with limited restaurant options once outside the gates.

 Twin centre combinations within the island are well worth considering as this would give you some interesting scenic contrasts.

 The two location options are very different.
-Choose the south west for the dramatic sceenery, the water contrasts, volcanic sand beaches the total escapism, but your activity will be mainly resort based.
-Go for the north if you want restaurant options, shopping and gold sand beaches although some might be busy.
+Choose the south-west for the dramatic scenery, the water contrasts, volcanic sand beaches the total escapism, but your activity will be mainly resort based.
+Go to the north if you want restaurant options, shopping and gold sand beaches although some might be busy.